sandeeprairai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/sandeeprairai/Portfolio/blob/main/Images/titanic.jpg"> **[Titanic Case Study](https://github.com/sandeeprairai/SQL/blob/main/Titanic_case_study.pdf)**

-In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from  the Titanic dataset.In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from  the Titanic dataset.
+In this project, I applied various SQL queries such as group by, where clause window function etc to extract the information from  the Titanic dataset.
+This dataset is collected from  kaggle .whenever there is need of cleaning done using sql .The Primary goal to do case study is when we get the real-time problem how to handle those problems using sql various query.
 #

 <img align="left" width="250" height="150" src="https://github.com/sandeeprairai/Portfolio/blob/main/Images/flight.jpg"> **[Flight  Case Study](https://github.com/sandeeprairai/SQL/blob/main/SQL%20Project.pdf)**

-In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight dataset .In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight datasetIn this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight dataset
+In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from  the Flight dataset.whenever there is need of cleaning done using sql .The Primary goal to do case study is when we get the real time problem how to handle those problem using sql various query.

 #